latchset/custodia/docs/source/container.rst

 ``447``.
-To allow the Custodia service in the container to create the socket file on the host, we will create a local ``custodia`` user and group with the expected uid and gid numbers, then use it to create the volume mount point on the host with the prpoer permissions and ownership.
+To allow the Custodia service in the container to create the socket file on the host, we will create a local ``custodia`` user and group with the expected uid and gid numbers, then use it to create the volume mount point on the host with the proper permissions and ownership.
 The commands to do this are::

     $ sudo groupadd -r custodia -g 447